yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/securities.md

 * Mortgage-Backed Security (MBS)

 An investment similar to a bond that is made up of a bundle of home loans bought from the banks that issued them.
-Investors in MBS receive periodic payments similar to bond coupon payments.

 ## Bonds, Loans, and Fixed Incomes

 * subprime mortgage

-A subprime mortgage is one that’s normally issued to borrowers with low credit ratings.
+A subprime mortgage is one that's normally issued to borrowers with low credit ratings.

 * General collateral (GC)

 Collateral that is not a specified security but of a defined homogenous credit quality, for example UK gilts or AA-rated sterling Eurobonds.

+* Bond vs Loans

+The issuer of a bond pays interest, and only interest regularly (usually semi-annually), and the principal is repaid at maturity in a lump sum.

+For loans, payments are made including interests + principal, until principal is fully repaid.
+For example, mortgage receives monthly payment.

 ## Settlement Type